 - Butter, Cocoa Powder, and Water – When cooked together, this trio transforms into a thick and decadent mixture that tastes just like melted chocolate.

-- Powdered Sugar – is added to the sauce to thicken it further and turn it into a sweet glaze.
+- Powdered Sugar – Added to the sauce to thicken it further and turn it into a sweet glaze.

 How to Make Texas Sheet Cake